Why Getting Out of Your Comfort Zone Feels So Hard

 - Energy cost feels high

-And from your brain’s perspective, that’s exactly what it’s supposed to do — keep things steady, predictable, and manageable, even when part of you is trying to grow beyond that.
+And from your brain’s perspective, that’s exactly what it’s supposed to do—keep things steady, predictable, and manageable, even when another part of you wants to grow beyond your current comfort zone.

 Final Thoughts

-The goal isn’t to eliminate discomfort, but to understand it — and to make the first steps small enough that your brain no longer interprets them as threats.
+The goal isn’t to get rid of discomfort, but to understand it—and to make your first steps small enough that your brain no longer sees them as threats.

-Because once action becomes familiar, what once felt difficult gradually becomes your new normal.
+Because once you take action often enough for it to become familiar, what once felt difficult gradually becomes your new normal.

 *This article is for informational and educational purposes only and should not be considered a substitute for professional mental health advice.
 If you are experiencing emotional distress or mental health challenges, please seek guidance from a licensed therapist or mental health professional.